 During FMLA leave, you must continue your employee health insurance benefits.
 Additionally, you are entitled to be reinstated to your former or equivalent position upon the completion of your leave.
 In some cases, your employer may reinstate you in a demoted position and you have a right to dispute that decision.

-If you are facing such a scenario, contact a workers’ compensation lawyer at the Law Offices of Marc.
-J Shuman & Associates, LTD.
+If you are facing such a scenario, contact our workers’ compensation attorneys at the Law Offices of Shuman Legal.

 In some instances, you are eligible for the FMLA leave.
 Thus, if you get an on-the-job injury that is a “serious health condition,” you should consider your workers’ compensation leave as an FMLA leave too.